Kaenzy/KZ-WH/README.md

 ## 🚀 Features

-- 📩 **Send Messages** – Communicate in the designated Discord chat through webhooks.
+- 📩 **Send Messages** – Communicate in the designated Discord chat through a webhook.
 No restrictions on message content.
 - 📁 **Send Files** – Attach files up to **10MB** (Discord’s limit).
 - 🕶️ **Anonymized Messaging** – Messages are sent without revealing the sender's identity.
 - ⚡ **Lightweight & Simple** – A fun project designed for easy use and quick execution.